 For getting rid of the inconsistency, it is neither sufficient to follow the custom of refraining from any explicit mention of the 'primeval fireball', nor is it workable to just skip the model in which such a fireball exists.
 The expanding view model does not stand on its own feet.
-It depends on input from the model of an expanding universe, which provides the universal time onset, 'explains' the cosmic redshift z and produces the scale factor a(t) needed in Eq.
+It depends on input from the model of an expanding universe, which 'explains' the cosmic redshift z and produces the scale factor a(t) needed in Eq.
 (1).
-If this model is skipped, it needs to be replaced by a more well-founded and consistent model that explains the phenomena in the absence of a Big Bang.
+If this model is skipped, it needs to be replaced by a more well-founded and consistent model that explains the phenomena in the absence of a big bang.
 In this case, distances calculated with Eq.
-(1) may be correct, given an appropriate a(t).
+(1) may be correct, given an appropriate a(t), while the idea of a big bang constitutes itself a fundamental flaw.

-The calculation of a related distance measure, the angular diameter distance d_A as $d_A = D_C /(1+z)$, should then also be considered as specific to an expanding view model that presupposes an incompatible Big Bang model in which comoving distances $D_C > 23.3$ Gly (redshift z > 3.76) are transcendental and therefore fictitious.
+The calculation of a related distance measure, the angular diameter distance d_A as $d_A = D_C/(1+z)$, should then also be considered as specific to an expanding view model that presupposes an incompatible big bang model in which comoving distances $D_C > 23.3$ Gly (redshift z > 3.76) are transcendental and therefore fictitious.